Tangerines (film)

-Tangerines (მანდარინები Mandarinebi, Mandariinid) is a 2013 Estonian-Georgian film directed, produced and written by Zaza Urushadze.
-Set during the 1992–1993 War in Abkhazia, the film is a morality tale addressing issues of conflict, reconciliation and pacifism.
+Tangerines (მანდარინები Mandarinebi, Mandariinid) is a 2013 Estonian–Georgian film written, produced, and directed by Zaza Urushadze.
+Set during the 1992–1993 War in Abkhazia, the film's themes span conflict and war, reconciliation, and pacifism.
 It was filmed in Guria, Georgia.

-It was nominated for the Best Foreign Language Film awards at the 87th Academy Awards and the 72nd Golden Globe Awards, losing the former to the Polish film Ida (2013) and the latter to the Russian film Leviathan(2014).
+Tangerines was nominated for Best Foreign Language Film award at the 87th Academy Awards and the 72nd Golden Globe Awards, but ultimately lost to the Polish film Ida (2013) and to the epic Russian film Leviathan (2014).

 Plot

-In a rural village of ethnic Estonians in Abkhazia, a Russian-backed separatist region in the newly independent Georgia, Ivo (Lembit Ulfsak) and his friend Margus (Elmo Nüganen) are the only two of their once large community who have not fled for Estonia after the outbreak of the war.
+In a rural village of ethnic Estonians in Abkhazia, a Russian-backed separatist region in the newly independent Georgia, Ivo and his friend Margus are the only two of their once large community who have not fled for Estonia after the outbreak of the war.
 Margus has delayed leaving until he can harvest his lucrative tangerine crop.
 Ivo, a carpenter, is attempting to make enough wooden crates to hold all the unpicked tangerines, but doesn't reveal his reasons for staying.

-Two Chechen mercenaries fighting alongside the Abkhaz separatists show up and demand food from Ivo before leaving peacefully.
-However, they get into a firefight with Georgian Army soldiers in front of Margus' house, leaving only one alive from each side.
-Ahmed (Giorgi Nakashidze), the surviving Chechen, and Nika (Mikheil Meskhi), a Georgian volunteer, are both gravely wounded, and Ivo brings them into his home to nurse them back to health.
+Two Chechen mercenaries fighting alongside the Abkhaz separatists appear and demand food from Ivo before leaving peacefully.
+However, they get into a shootout with Georgian Army soldiers in front of Margus' house, leaving only one alive from each side.
+Ahmed, the surviving Chechen, and Nika, a Georgian volunteer, are both gravely wounded, and Ivo brings them into his home to nurse them back to health.

-While both vow to kill each other once they have the strength, Ivo secures a pledge from each to not enact any vengeance under his roof.
-A great deal of tension ensues between the two enemies as they begin to recover over many days in the same tiny house.
-Slowly, the two begin to recognize the humanity and honor in each other.
-Under the moral tutelage of the senior and wise Ivo, the two move from hatred and antagonism, to respect and camaraderie.
+Ivo gets a promise from both to not carry out any retaliation under his roof, even if they both promise to kill one another once they get the strength.
+When the two rivals continue to heal over a period of days in the same tiny dwelling, there is a significant degree of tension between them.
+The two slowly start to see each other's honor and humanity.
+The two transform their hostility and animosity into respect and camaraderie under the moral supervision of Ivo.

-When Abkhaz soldiers come to the house, Ivo convinces Ahmed to tell them that Nika is also a fellow Chechen, but whose head wound has left him unable to speak.
+When Abkhaz soldiers come to the house, Ivo convinces Ahmed to tell them that Nika is also a fellow Chechen whose head wound has left him unable to speak.

-After a local military patrol fails to show to harvest the tangerines as planned, Margus is desperate.
+After a local military patrol fails to harvest the tangerines as planned, Margus is desperate.
 The Abkhaz soldiers, having set up camp nearby, promise to help harvest the tangerines in two days.
-That night, however, shelling hits the village, destroying Margus' property.
-Ahmed offers Margus a large wad of cash that he has made from being a mercenary, but Margus refuses money "made like that".
+That night, however, a shelling hits the village, destroying Margus' property.
+Ahmed offers Margus a large wad of cash that he has made from being a mercenary, but Margus refuses money "made like that."

 Russian troops allied to the Abkhaz and Chechens later drive up to Ivo's house, finding Ahmed and Margus outside, and falsely accuse Ahmed of being Georgian.
 They are about to execute him when Nika shoots them from the house with a rifle.
 In the firefight, Margus is killed by Russian gunfire.
 Ahmed and Nika partner to fight the Russians, but Nika is shot dead by a wounded Russian before Ahmed finishes off Nika's killer.